nlstmn/nlstmn/README.md

 - 🔭 I’m currently working on something cool 😉

-- 🌱 I’m currently learning better front-end web practices
+- 🌱 I’m currently learning better front-end web practices and some back-end

 - 👯 I’m looking to collaborate on with other software engineers